Grendahl/t-rex-faq/README.md

 More pools are allowing the user to change their minimum payout amount now.
 For example [Flexpool](https://www.flexpool.io/) allows the user to change this once you verify the public IP of one of your miners [Screenshot](https://i.imgur.com/iogZl1b.png).

 ## What CUDA version should I use?
+The latest versions of T-Rex include all versions of CUDA, and will automatically select the correct version.

+For older versions with multiple downloads, you can choose based on this:
 * CUDA 11.x (and 12.x when released) is for 30xx series cards (3060/70/80/90)
 * CUDA 10.x (and 11.x) is for 10xx, 16xx and 20xx series cards